 Medium: Fibre Arts

-Location: Vancouver, BC
+Location: South Surrey, BC

-Member since: 2020
+Member Since: 2020

 A resident of South Surrey, Diane was born and raised in Winnipeg, the daughter of a commercial artist.
 Watching her father turn a pencil line into a three-dimensional drawing inspired her to visualize a flat piece of fabric or a strand of yarn morphing into fashion.
-She learned that fine materials are worth the investment, and to this day appreciates the tactile beauty and colours of natural fibers.
-In 2012, Diane decided to combine her love of fashion and fiber with her business and retail skills, and “zed handmade” was born.
+She learned that fine materials are worth the investment, and to this day appreciates the tactile beauty and colours of natural fibres.
+In 2012, Diane decided to combine her love of fashion and fibre with her business and retail skills, and “zed handmade” was born.

-“Framed” is a new collection of whimsical subjects and studies in colour, all created by hand with knitting needles.
+“Framed” is a collection of whimsical subjects and studies in colour, all created by hand with knitting needles.
 Fibers include Japanese cotton, fiqué, sisal, hemp, raw silk and mohair-wrapped silk.
 What they all have in common is texture, shape and flow.
 Each work is one of a kind, framed and ready to be hung.